eojedapilchik/m020-webservice/README.md

 ## Installation in local Env.

 - Clone this Repository
-- Run composer `composer install` in the folder root
+- Run composer `composer install` in the root folder of the app
 - Run server with the command `symfony server:start` or `php bin/console server:start`

 NOTE: